Boy Scouts fall short in support for $2.7 bln abuse settlement | Law-Order

 The Boy Scouts of America fell short of winning the support it sought from sex-abuse victims for a nearly $2.7 billion settlement that could bring the organization out of bankruptcy, according to court papers.
 The proposed settlement of more than 82,000 claims of childhood sexual abuse earned the support of just over 73% of those who cast votes, below the 75% the Boy Scouts sought.

 Nearly 54,000 survivors cast ballots, according to preliminary results released in a Tuesday court filing.
-The current tally is not final and marks the first of several steps along a possible path out of bankruptcy for the Boy Scouts.
+The current tally is not final.
 The nonprofit organization said in a statement on Wednesday that it is still negotiating with key parties to garner more support for the deal.

 As negotiations over a deal have dragged on, the Boy Scouts' lawyers had warned it would have to begin selling off assets, which would otherwise be used to compensate abuse claimants, to pay legal fees.